NextSDS Logo

 Skin contact

 If skin or hair contact occurs, immediately remove contaminated clothing and flush skin and hair with running water.
 Continue flushing with water until advised to stop by the Poisons Information Centre or a Doctor; or for 15 minutes and transport to Doctor or Hospital.
 For gross contamination, immediately drench with water and remove clothing.
 Continue to flush skin and hair with plenty of water (and soap if material is insoluble).
 For skin burns, cover with a clean, dry dressing until medical help is available.
-For freeze burns, immediately flood burnt area with plenty of warm water (40 - 44 C) and cover with a clean, dry dressing.
+If blistering occurs, do NOT break blisters.
+If swelling, redness, blistering, or irritation occurs seek medical assistance.
+For freeze burns, immediately flood burnt area with plenty of warm water (40 - 44 °C) and cover with a clean, dry dressing.
+Seek immediate medical assistance.

-Symptoms: swelling, redness, blistering, or irritation; freeze burns.
+Symptoms: swelling, redness, blistering, or irritation, skin burns, freeze burns

 Eye contact